 Submitting your Podcast

-You should also consider submitting your podcast RSS feed to some of the major podcast directories.
+You should consider submitting your podcast RSS feed to some of the major podcast directories.
 Here's some places to start:

 More information